-This information is produced by PSC Support as general guidance about returning to work from 1 August 2020.
+This information was originally produced by PSC Support as general guidance about returning to work from 1 August 2020.
 It is for guidance only and not a replacement for legal advice.

 Should I be returning to work?

 You must not go to work if you or anyone in your household has COVID-19 symptoms.

 Advice and guidance to help reduce the risk of spreading coronavirus while working or how to get help if your job has been affected as a result of the coronavirus (COVID-19).

 That could mean working from home or returning to the workplace.
 If the workplace is open, employers must follow guidance on making the workplace safe.